FAIR-by-Design-Methodology/FAIR-by-Design_ToT/resources/Stage 4 – Produce/08-Development Tools/08-Setting up a Markdown Editor.md

 ## Introduction to Obsidian

 In this training we will be using the [Obsidian](https://obsidian.md/) editor for writing all of the Markdown files throughout the different modules.
 Obsidian is a free-to-use cross-platform software which is simple to use and can be significantly extended through the use of community plugins, thanks to its modular architecture.
-We will be using some of those community plugins later in the exercise to augment the default out-of-the-box functionality.
+We will be using some of those community plugins later in the activity to augment the default out-of-the-box functionality.
 Experienced Markdown writers are more than welcome to continue using their editor of choice and follow along from the comfort of their existing writing environment.

 Obsidian offers a live preview for all written content and has a built-in search mechanism that can be used for quickly searching across all files placed in the current working repository.
 Opening a folder in Obsidian transforms it to a so called **vault**, but for our purposes this will be transparent since vaults can be created both from scratch as well as using an existing folder hierarchy.